Define Formula Inputs

 - The Formula Input field is automatically populated with your formula input name.

-- Select the Master Type of your argument as either Simple Type (a single value) or Collection (a set of multiple values).
-For example, a Simple Type - Decimal can be the amount that the bank customer must pay in a month for a credit they have taken, while a Collection – Decimal represents a list containing all the monthly payments installments that the bank customer must pay in order to fully repay the credit they have taken.
+- Select the Master Type of your argument as either Simple Type (a single value) or Collection (a set of multiple values; decimal and whole number collections only).
+For example, a Simple Type - Decimal can be the amount that the client must pay in a month for a credit he has taken, while a Collection – Decimal represents a list containing all the monthly payments installments that the client must pay in order to fully repay the credit he has taken.

 - In the Formula Argument Sub-Type field, enter the data type for your argument: